-Employers offer fringe benefits to make the work environment better for current employees and more desirable for future prospects.
-Just because an employer offers certain benefits doesn’t mean you have to use them.
+Employers typically offer fringe benefits to make the work environment better for the people who currently work there and more desirable for prospective employees.

-Some may hold a lot of appeal.
+Some benefits may hold a lot of appeal.
 For example, 401(k)s are a powerful tool for saving for your retirement.
-Others may be less appealing.
-You may decide you don’t want to use FSAs, which often come with a lot of restrictions about how much you can contribute and when you have to spend the funds in the account.
+But others may be less appealing.
+For instance, you may decide you don’t want to use FSAs, which often restrict how much you can contribute and when you have to spend the funds.